Cantabrian brown bear: Threats

 In the smaller eastern population, endogamy has led to genetic complications including the higher probability of birth defects and a higher ratio of male to female births (more males than females).
 Added to this is the extreme philopatry usually exhibited by female brown bears which leads to a very slow dispersal rate of reproductive females.
 Another present threat comes in the form of the EU's bovine spongiform encephalopathy (BSE) laws which are enforcing the removal of carcasses from the countryside.
 Though only a small part of the Cantabrian brown bear's mainly vegetarian diet, carrion is very important for the building of fat reserves ready for the winter and, in spring, is a vital source of sustenance following the rigours of the winter.
 It is hoped that these disease containment measures will be revised following a meeting of concerned Spanish environmentalists with the European Commission in October 2007.
 There has been concern that recent mild winters, possibly due to climate change, have not been severe enough to necessitate hibernation.
 However, the bears are sometimes active during cold winter weather for reasons which are not entirely clear.

 Man-made infrastructures such as roads and railways inhibit the population growth of the Cantabrian brown bear.
 The most recent human threat is a proposal to build a ski/winter leisure resort in the San Glorio pass, a site in the eastern region of the bears' habitat.
-Despite the fact that Spain's ministry of the environment, in its Catálogo Nacional de Especies Amenazadas, lists the brown bear as in danger of extinction in Spain, and the existence of heavy fines aimed at protecting the few remaining bears, the fact is hardly a year passes without yet another bear having been killed by human intervention.
+Despite the fact that Spain's ministry of the environment, in its Catálogo Nacional de Especies Amenazadas, lists the brown bear as in danger of extinction in Spain, and the existence of heavy fines aimed at protecting the few remaining bears, hardly a year passes without yet another bear having been killed by human intervention.
 According to an article published December 2007 in the Spanish national daily El País, eight brown bears had been killed, either by poisoned bait or illegal hunting, in the Cantabrian Mountains since the year 2000.